huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Life goes on.
 You got to keep going, keep moving, keep improving, keep exploring, and keep experimenting.
 [Life can only be understood backwards, but it must be lived forwards.](https://www.goodreads.com/quotes/6812-life-can-only-be-understood-backwards-but-it-must-be)

-Explore, Discover, Try, Fail, Disappoint, Get lost, Suffer, Ask, Get feedback, Learn, Grow, Iterate, and Repeat.
+[Explore](https://terrytao.wordpress.com/career-advice/dont-be-afraid-to-learn-things-outside-your-field/), Discover, Try, Fail, Disappoint, Get lost, Suffer, Ask, Get feedback, Learn, Grow, Iterate, and Repeat.
 [You can't connect the dots looking forward; you can only connect them looking backwards.](https://www.goodreads.com/quotes/463176-you-can-t-connect-the-dots-looking-forward-you-can-only)

 Leave your comfort zone.
-Take as much calculated risk as you can afford.
+[Don't always play safe.
+Don't always stick to what you already know.](https://www.youtube.com/watch?v=jE-vY5-3zhU&t=35m18s) Take as much calculated risk as you can afford.
 Step into the unknown.
 Sit with the discomfort.
 Remember, if you are not failing occasionally, you are probably being too conservative.
 Taking no risk is the biggest risk you can take.

 Never give up.
 Rest in the end, not in the middle.
 Be like a postage stamp.
 Stick to it until you get there.